 The accompanying consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-The Company is an investment company and, therefore, applies the specialized accounting and reporting guidance in Accounting Standards Codification ("ASC") Topic 946, Financial Services - Investment Companies.
-In the opinion of management, all adjustments considered necessary for the fair presentation of the consolidated financial statements have been included.
+The Company is an investment company and, therefore, applies the specialized accounting and reporting guidance in Accounting Standards Codification ("ASC") Topic 946, Financial Services - Investment Companies pursuant to the requirements on Form 10-Q under Articles 6, 10 and 12 of Regulation S-X. In the opinion of management, all adjustments considered necessary for the fair presentation of the consolidated financial statements have been included.
 The Company was initially capitalized on March 1, 2016 and commenced operations on March 3, 2016.
 The Company's fiscal year ends on December 31.